-We aim to instill in pupils an appreciation of how fascinating, creative, satisfying and useful Mathematics can be.
+We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful Mathematics can be.

 Staff and facilities